dualhammers/Aigsia/doc/intake/library.md

    - Tohishi Katomatsu
      - Sea is a Lady
      - Touch and Go
+     - Summertime Romance
+     - City on the Shre
    - Casseopia
    - *Talking Heads - Stop Making Sense*
+   - Chet Baker Quartet ‎– No Problem
+   - Haruomi Hosono - Philharmony

 ## 2019